bmcnamee96/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
 Performing analysis on Kickstarter data to uncover trends.
-Week 1 bootcamp
+Module 1.
+Week 1

+##